That-Dev-Girl-Sites/jhalabi.com/_posts/2013-05-24-taming-my-frankenstein-monster-of-a-website.md

 categories:
   - development
   - wordpress
+excerpt: It was a disaster.
+My website, that is.
 ---

 It was a disaster.
 My website, that is.
 I started my site with good intentions.
 All I wanted was a simple site with some basic information about me.
 Maybe my resume, too.
 After all, any serious web developer needs a website.
 So, I created my simple, static website and published it using Fastmail's file services.
 I was already using [Fastmail](https://www.fastmail.com/) for my e-mail and using a single service for my online needs was completely logical at the time.